You can retire as early as age 55, but your benefits will be reduced.

 Since you are unable to contribute to your pension, you may wish to consider participating in other retirement savings options offered by The Church Pension Fund, such as:

 If you believe that you have been denied a benefit that you are due under the Lay Defined Benefit Plan, you have the option to file an appeal.
-Download information on the claims and appeals process.
+For more information see The Appeals Process.

 The Lay Defined Benefit Plan is a qualified plan under Section 401(a) of the Internal Revenue Code, but as a church plan, it is not subject to ERISA.
 The plan's financial condition is disclosed in the Church Pension Group Annual Report.